apache/carbondata/docs/sdk-guide.md

 ```
 /**
- * sets the list of columns for which inverted index needs to generated
+ * Sets the list of columns for which inverted index needs to generated
+ *
  * @param invertedIndexColumns is a string array of columns for which inverted index needs to
  * generated.
  * If it is null or an empty array, inverted index will be generated for none of the columns